Saibot393/13omens/README.md

 Rolls can also be triggered via [inline checks](https://github.com/Saibot393/13omens/wiki/Inline-checks).

-For more informations you can visit the [Wiki](https://github.com/Saibot393/13omens/wiki)
+For more information you can visit the [Wiki](https://github.com/Saibot393/13omens/wiki)

 ---
 ## Roadmap